jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

     * The `MainAppSContext` bean in `app-main` calls the `AppOne` bean in `app-one` using the scoped-context and establishes the clustered view.
         * It initially connects using `quickuser1`
         * The clustered view is created using `quickuser2`.
 This takes some time, but once it takes effect, all calls are load-balanced.
-    * The calls to the 'AppTwo' bean in `app-two` are made using two different scoped-context settings and both are used alternately 7 times.
+    * The calls to the `AppTwo` bean in `app-two` are made using two different scoped-context settings and both are used alternately 7 times.
 This means the servers `app-twoA` and `app-twoB` are called alternately seven times each.

 5. If it is necessary to invoke the client with a different JBoss EAP version the main class can be invoked by using the following command from the root directory of this quickstart.
 Replace EAP7_HOME with your current installation path.
 The output should be similar to the previous mvn executions.